 - a.
-All Growers are subject to testing and inspections of Crops to verify that the delta-9 THC concentration of the Cannabis planted within Registered Grow Site or Area does not exceed 0.3% on a dry weight basis.
-Routine inspections of Registrants shall occur at least once per year.
-The Department will make every effort to provide advance notice of testing and inspections to the Grower unless such notice would impact the Department's ability to conduct necessary enforcement activities authorized by 7 V.I.C. §§200-208. - b.
-For routine inspections, the Department or a designee shall send notification by email or certified mail that an inspection will occur within the following 10 business days.
+All Growers are subject to inspections of Crops to verify that the total delta-9 THC concentration of the Cannabis planted within the Registered Grow Site or Area does not exceed the acceptable hemp THC level on a dry weight basis.
+A target routine inspections of at least 25% of Registrants shall occur at least once per year which may be onsite inspections or remote records inspections.
+The Department will make every effort to provide advance notice of inspections to the Grower unless such notice impacts the Department's ability to conduct necessary enforcement activities authorized by Guam Law. - b.
+For routine inspections, the Department or a designee shall send notification by email, phone call or certified mail that an inspection will occur within the following 10 business days.
 It is the responsibility of the Registrant to contact the Department to schedule a specific inspection time and date within that 10 business-day period.
 Failure to contact the Department as required will result in a mandatory inspection. - c.
 The Department may order inspections and take samples from any Registered Grow Site or Area during normal business hours without advance notice if they have reason to believe that a violation of the Plan may be occurring or has occurred.
 The Department may also direct additional inspection and sampling to verify compliance with the reporting requirements of this Plan and if required by USDA. - d.
-During the inspection the Registrant or authorized representative shall be present at the growing operation on the Registered Grow Site or Area.
-The Registrant or authorized representative shall provide the Department's Inspector with complete and unrestricted access to all Cannabis plants, parts and seeds within a Registered Grow Site or Area whether growing or harvested, and all land, buildings and other structures used for the cultivation and storage of Hemp, and all documents and records relevant to the Registrant's Hemp growing business. - e.
-The following Inspections will occur: - i.
-Inspection During License Application: - Prior to issuing a license, the Department may schedule a site visit to the property.
+During the inspection, the Registrant or authorized representative shall be present at the growing operation on the Registered Grow Site or Area.
+The Registrant or authorized representative shall provide the Department's Inspector with complete and unrestricted access to all Cannabis plants, parts and seeds within a Registered Grow Site or Area whether growing or harvested, and all land, buildings and other structures used for the cultivation and storage of Hemp, and all documents and records relevant to the Registrant's Hemp growing business.

+e.
+The following Inspections will occur:

+- i.
+Inspection During Certification Application: - Prior to issuing a certificate, the Department may schedule a site visit to the property.
 The purpose of this visit will be to review the information that was provided during the application process and to also ensure a better understanding of the growing operation. - ii.
-Routine Sampling: - The Department will test the Crop to ensure that the Crop does not exceed the 0.3% THC level.
-Sampling shall be conducted for all Licensees before harvest and with the Grower present.
-Routine sampling will be scheduled in advance with the Grower or an authorized representative of the Grower. - iii.
-Record Inspections: - The Department may conduct routine record inspections to ensure that the Grower is maintaining all necessary information.
-This may include plant nutrient applications and any other record-keeping required by law or this Plan. - iv.
-Follow up Inspections: - The Department or Commission may conduct follow up inspections to determine if the information provided by the Grower is true and accurate.
+Routine Sampling: - The Department will test each lot to ensure that the Crop does not exceed the total 0.3% THC level.
+Sampling shall be conducted for all Bona Fide Hemp Grower/Processor before harvest and with the Grower present.
+Routine sampling will be scheduled in advance with the Grower or an authorized representative of the Grower. - Routine sampling must be conducted within 30 days of harvest.
+If the harvest is not completed within 30 days new compliance sample must be collected and tested.
+Payment of the additional sampling is the responsibility of grower. - iii.
+Record Inspections:

+The Department may conduct routine record inspections to ensure that the Grower is maintaining all necessary information.
+This may include plant nutrient applications and any other record-keeping required by law or this Plan.

+iv.
+Follow up Inspections:

+The Department may conduct follow up inspections to determine if the information provided by the Grower is true and accurate.
 This follow up may include planting and harvesting observations; a sampling of the Crop; shipment procedures; or additional record reviews.
-These inspections may be announced or unannounced. - 2.
-Sampling and Testing - a.
-Procedures to Conduct Sampling and Testing 15 Days Before the Harvest Date Anticipated:
+These inspections may be announced or unannounced.